Ryhma-RED-Ohjelmistoprojekti-2/Weatherapp-frontend/README.md

 Public APIs currently in use:

-Norwegian Meteorological Institute "Tafmetar 1.0" api to get metars for 3 airports
+Norwegian Meteorological Institute "Tafmetar 1.0" api to get metars for 3 airports.

 - https://api.met.no/weatherapi/tafmetar/1.0/documentation